Yes, You Can Get Insured

 Even if your company is new, YOUR personal driving experience matters significantly:

-- 2+ years commercial driving: Opens access to most new venture programs
+Opens access to most new venture programs

-- Clean abstract: No at-fault accidents or major convictions in 3 years
+No at-fault accidents or major convictions in 3 years

-- AZ license history: The longer you've held your AZ, the better
+The longer you've held your AZ, the better

-- Prior employer verification: Letters confirming your experience help
+Letters verifying your experience help significantly

 What If You Have No Commercial Experience?